How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

+Figures \ref{fig:distributions}a and Fig. \ref{fig:distributions}b show $f_{s}$ and $\overline{M_{s}}$ at 4000 m, plotted against $LTRH$.
+Both $f_s$ and $\overline{M_{s}}$ increase nonlinearly with $LTRH$.
+However, the mean mass flux of surviving trajectories $\overline{M_{s}}$ increases by little more than two-fold over the wide range of $LTRH$ plotted, while the pickup in $f_s$ appears to span at least two orders of magnitude.
+The pickup in mid-level mass flux is thus dominated by a pickup in rate at which parcels survive ascent rather than detraining.

-What explains the nonlinear relationship between $LTRH$ and the survival rate?
+What explains the nonlinear relationship between $LTRH$ and the survival fraction?
 The parcel model is designed such that the modal parcel has an entrainment rate which is too large for the parcel to remain buoyant in most environments.
-This can be seen in Fig. \ref{fig:distributions}a, which shows the distribution of entrainment rates over a 3km distance if no parcel detrains (black curve) alongside the realized distribution of entrainment rates among surviving parcels (colored curves).
-The vertical difference between the black curve and any colored curve represents all the parcels that have detrained at that value of $LTRH$.
+This can be seen in Fig. \ref{fig:distributions}c, which shows the distribution of entrainment rates over a 3km distance if no parcel detrains (black curve) alongside the realized distribution of entrainment rates among surviving parcels (colored curves).
+The total integral of any colored curve in Fig. \ref{fig:distributions}c is equal to the survival fraction $f_s$.
+The vertical difference between the black curve and any colored curve represents all the parcels that have detrained at that value of $\epsilon$.
 Except at the greatest humidities, an overwhelming share of parcels do not survive at the modal entrainment rate (about $0.4\ km^{-1}$).
-Thus, there are a greater number of parcels with slightly too much entrainment to survive than there are parcels with just the right amount of entrainment.
+Thus, there is a greater number of parcels with slightly too much entrainment to survive than there is of parcels with just the right amount of entrainment.
 A small increase in humidity causes a disproportionate increase in the number of parcels which survive.